 LED Floodlighting

 Floodlight costs have soared dramatically in the last couple of years, thanks to high electricity tariffs and the difficulty of obtaining replacement bulbs and associated parts, with prices ever escalating.
-The running cost of LED lights is far less than traditional bulbs, so it makes sense for the club to convert to LEDs.
+The running cost of LED lights is far less than traditional bulbs, so it made sense for the club to convert to LEDs.
 But, of course, there is a large initial installation cost to cover before any savings in day-to-day running can be made.

 Automated Gate Access